LuckyShmucky/bread/README.md

 <br>
 While there was no pushes to github, I was able include all four CRUD operations.
 <br>
-This application is helping me learn how to work with databases, right now I am working with Mongodb.
+This application is helping me learn how to work with databases, right now I am working with Mongodb.S